estevaojneto/estevaojneto/README.md

 For my half-personal-half-professional blog, you can check it here:  [0395.ch](https://0395.ch)

 My LinkedIn is available [here](https://www.linkedin.com/in/estev%C3%A3o-n-456aa91a9/).

-I also have a github.io page here: - [estevaojneto.github.io](estevaojneto.github.io) -> this one is somewhat out of date, but updating it is on my bucket list :)
+I'm always open to freelance or contractor opportunities so by all means reach me out if you need something done fast & right!

 ## My Projects